sahaswap/dummy/README.md

 another currency.

 The customer is located at Frasers Tower, 182 Cecil Street, #23-02, Singapore 069547.
+An external search of the address indicates that it is a commercial property.
 Per open sources, Elevenyellow Pte LTD (UEN 201306499D) is a Singapore Exempt Private Company Limited by Shares, incorporated 12 March 2013, with a current status of Live Company.
 The company's registered primary activity is Advertising Activities, and